ruudra03/rock-paper-scissors/README.md

 #### Variables _computerScore_ and _playerScore_

-- Use two varibales to keep track for the computer's and player's scores.
+- Use two varibales to keep track for the computer's and player's scores respectively.
-- Initial scores are 0.

 #### Function _playRound_